angular/angular/aio/content/start/start-routing.md

 ## Registering a route

-The app is already set up to use the Angular `Router` and to use routing to navigate to the product list component you modified earlier.
+The application is already set up to use the Angular `Router` and to use routing to navigate to the product list component you modified earlier.
 This section shows you how to define a route to show individual product details.

 1. Generate a new component for product details.
 Give the component the name `product-details`.